RibosomeK/bfter/README.md

 # Bfter

-a simple [Brainfuck](https://brainfuck.org/) interpreter in rust.
+A simple [Brainfuck](https://brainfuck.org/) interpreter in rust.
 And can also compile to C with optional optimizations.

 # Usage